 YES!
 You can transfer to homeschooling at any grade or age, including starting homeschooling in middle school or high school!
 (YES!
 Even transferring from homeschool to high school in the middle of the semester!)
 Because home school is legal in all 50 states, you have to flexibility to choose to start schooling at home at any time during the school year and at the semester break or mid-year, like winter break, is a good time for many families.

-(Be sure to scroll down for all the important considerations for switching to homeschool and learn how to successfully transfer your children to homeschooling, even during the second half of the year!
-More help on transition to homeschooling below!)
+Be sure to scroll down for all the important considerations for switching to homeschool (and homeschool mid-year tips) and learn how to successfully transfer your children to homeschooling, even during the second half of the year!
+More help on transition to homeschooling and most frequently asked questions for homeschool below, so KEEP SCROLLING!

 Reasons to Home School Mid-Year

-Reasons to homeschool your child starting in the middle of the year:
+Reasons to homeschool your child starting in the middle of the year or second semester:

 - Bullying